johngitahi/ksi/README.md

 This project uses the `colored` crate for line number styling.
 It is in the Manifest file and will be installed by default when you build the binary.

 ## License
-This project is released under the AGPL-3.0.
+This project is released under the Zlib License.
 Please read the LICENSE file for the full license text and terms.

 ## Author